Starlight tours: Incidents and allegations

-Censorship attempts
+Police attempts to delete public information

-Between 2012 and 2016, the "Starlight Tours" section of the SPS's English Wikipedia article was deleted several times.
+Between 2012 and 2016, the "Starlight tours" section of the article about the SPS on the English Wikipedia was deleted several times.
 An internal investigation revealed that two of the edits originated from a computer within the SPS.
 Alyson Edwards, a spokesperson for the force, denied that the removal of content was officially approved by the force.
 On March 31, 2016 the Saskatoon StarPhoenix reported that "Saskatoon police have confirmed that someone from inside the police department deleted references to 'Starlight tours' from the Wikipedia web page about the police force."
 According to the report, a "police spokeswoman acknowledged that the section on starlight tours had been deleted using a computer within the department, but said investigators were unable to pinpoint who did it."
-The spokeswoman stated that the SPS is working to "move forward with all of the positive work that has been done, and continues to be done that came out of the Stonechild inquiry."
+The spokeswoman stated that the SPS was working to "move forward with all of the positive work that has been done, and continues to be done that came out of the Stonechild inquiry."

 In media

-Film
+Film and television

-These incidents have been addressed in two films.
 Darrell Night's experiences were documented in Tasha Hubbard's 2004 National Film Board of Canada documentary Two Worlds Colliding, winner of the Canada Award.
 A fictional incident was also portrayed in the half-hour drama Out in the Cold, directed by Colleen Murphy and starring Gordon Tootoosis.
+An episode of Canadian TV series Tribal titled "Starlight, Starbright" is a dramatization of a starlight tour.

 Music

 The Canadian band Propagandhi's song "Bringer of Greater Things" off their 2005 album Potemkin City Limits is "Dedicated to Rodney Naistus, Neil Stonechild and Lawrence Wegner, murdered by members of the Saskatoon Police Department."

-Canadian musician Kris Demeanor's song "One Shoe" was written about the Saskatoon freezing killings, particularly Stonechild's.
+Canadian musician Kris Demeanor's song "One Shoe" was written about Neil Stonechild.

-The Wailin' Jennys' song "Starlight" was also inspired by the freezing killings.
+The Wailin' Jennys' song "Starlight" was also inspired by the starlight tours.

 In 2017, Mi'kmaq artist Cathy Elliott completed a five-week workshop with students from Sheridan College for her musical Starlight Tour.
 This work was commissioned by the Grand Theatre in London, Ontario in collaboration with Sheridan College's Canadian Music Theatre Project.

 Podcasts

-The freezing killings are discussed in podcasts such as Criminal and Commons.
+Starlight tours are discussed in podcasts such as Criminal and Commons.